SaideepGona/ChIP-IO/readme_files/ChIP_IO_tg_README.txt

 a given gene.
 Currently these peaks come only from raw ChIP-Seq peak data, but future versions will include motif/epigenetic prior binding site prediction to reduce false positive rates where applicable.

+*** .bintgtable file ***

+Same as above, except entries are binarized as 0 or 1 based on the "peak count" threshold.

+*** .pkl file ***

+Python readable binarytable object.
+Holds the same information as the above .tsv files but can be read into python as a nested dictionary object.
+Once read in, entries can be pulled as table[gene][tf]

 ------------ Important Notes! ------------

 - In general, "0" table entries are not intended to provide confidence for lack of TF-gene association.
 ChIP-Seq studies still